-As such the recommendation identifies that condition 14 of the determination be modified to enable a trial period for a further 4 years.
+As such, it is recommended that condition 14 of the determination be modified to enable a trial period of four (4) years, and condition 2(ii) be updated to reflect the modified consent.

-5(d) The Likely Impacts
+5(e) The Likely Impacts

-The assessment of the Development Application demonstrates that, subject to the recommended conditions, the proposal will have minimal impact in the locality.
+The assessment of the Modification Application demonstrates that, subject to the recommended conditions, the proposal will have minimal impact in the locality.

-5(e) The suitability of the site for the development
+5(f) The suitability of the site for the development